 - It’s hard to control what strain you’re growing as cross-pollination can occur from wind and insects.

-- Also, pollination of female plants can occur more easily, causing them to produce seed instead of the buds you want to harvest.
+- Also, pollination of female plants can occur more easily, causing them to produce seeds instead of the buds you want to harvest.
 (Only female plants produce buds.)

-A traditional, cost effective and often used medium for growing crops is soil.
+A traditional cost effective and often used medium for growing crops is soil.
 Soil is (dirt!) cheap and reliable for the growth of any plant.
+But you should check the quality of the soil and add organic materials or compost to improve results.

-The other common medium is hydroponics, a way of growing plants without soil, using mineral nutrients in water.
+The other common medium—especially for growing weed indoors—is hydroponics, a way of growing plants without soil, using mineral nutrients in water.
 There are various different kinds of hydroponic systems, but they all allow you to grow a plant out of season and indoors.

 However, a hydroponic solution needs thorough monitoring.
 A little error in the chemical solution can become the reason for a whole crop’s devastation.

-While a hydroponic approach may get you a good amount of marijuana in a shorter time, there are a lot of things you can get wrong and it’s not a cheap method—especially if you just want to try this out, experiment and learn a bit, and see how a first attempt pans out.
+While a hydroponic approach may get you a good amount of marijuana in a shorter time, there are a lot of things you can get wrong and it’s not a cheap method—so if you just want to try this out, experiment, and learn a bit, and see how a first attempt pans out.

-Growing in soil, you’ll still get a potent crop, but there’s a lower risk of mistakes and you can get started for a much lower outlay.
+Growing in soil, you’ll still get a potent crop, and there’s a lower risk of mistakes and you can get started for a much lower outlay.

 You’re about to start learning, step by step, how to grow your first crop of lush, green marijuana.

 However, for beginners, we’d recommend growing from seed.
-Germination rate is 85% or above, whereas the success rate for growing cloned plants is around 50%.
+The germination rate is 85% or above, whereas the success rate for growing cloned plants is around 50%.
 And you need to have access to a plant to take the cutting from.

 How to Choose Cannabis Seed